brenthargrave/collective-web/source/posts/why-freelance.html.md

 1. In helping one another, attract a deeper bench of like-minded colleagues to work with.
 As the team is excellent, so is the work: mission-focused creatives do great work because, *by definition*, we care so deeply about results.[^us]
 1. The work attracts more, and more attractive, client engagements.
 Jon Lax put it best: "There is no magic to this business.
 If you do good work, you get good work."[^lax]

-If all this speaks to you, [say hello](mailto:everyone@singularcollective.co).
-We can't wait to discuss your ambitions, your skills and your availability.
+If all this speaks to you, [say hello!](mailto:everyone@singularcollective.co) We can't wait to discuss your ambitions, your skills and your availability.

 — the Singular Collective